• Skip to primary navigation

 Knackerbrot

 Simple home-made crackers?
 Yes, really simple!
-Stir, spread and bake.
+Stir, spread, and bake.
 I can’t take credit for this recipe.
-My daughter Ariel learn to make these crackers while working at a Swedish owned bakery in Berlin.
-These Knäckebröd are a crispy blend of sunflower seeds, pumpkin seeds, flaxmeal, poppy and sesame seeds, with rye or whole wheat flour, or make with garbanzo or cornflour for gluten free.
+My daughter Ariel learned to make these crackers while working at a Swedish owned bakery in Berlin.
+These Knäckebröd are a crispy blend of sunflower seeds, pumpkin seeds, flaxmeal, poppy and sesame seeds, with rye or whole wheat flour, or with garbanzo or cornflour for a gluten free cracker.
 Water and a little oil bind it all together.
 For extra flavor try pumpkin seed oil, which is now available at Trader Joe’s.

 Serve the crackers plain, with cheese, or spreads like my Red Bell Pepper Spread or a spicy hummus dip from my friend Susan at TheWimpyVegetarian.
-If you don’t eat the whole batch in one day (I challenge you not to!) they keep a couple weeks in an airtight tin.
-But don’t store for months and expect the same taste!
+If the whole batch isn’t eaten in one day (I challenge you not to!) they keep a couple weeks in an airtight tin.
+But don’t store for months and expect the same taste.
 You can also re-crisp the crackers in a warm oven for a few minutes.

 Ariel crackers (1 of 1)Auf Wiedersehen Ariel — come back again soon and show me a new recipe 🙂